JamesMcDougallJr/james/README.md

 # james.github.io
-This Repository is for my personal website
+This repository is for my personal website